The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

-Despite Londoners’ moans, it’s a good service considering it’s the world’s oldest underground system and carries about 28 million people a year.
+Despite Londoners’ moans, it’s a good service considering it’s the world’s oldest underground system.

 There are 12 separate colour-coded lines (including the Docklands Light Railway) that run in northbound, southbound, eastbound or westbound directions.